ipld/js-block/README.md

 ### `block.encode()`

+Returns a `Buffer` instance encoded from the source input.

+The first time the block is encoded it is cached indefinitely.
+This method returns a new copied buffer that you are free to mutate.

+### `block.encodeUnsafe()`

-Promise that resolves to a `Buffer` instance encoded from the source input.
+Returns a `Buffer` instance encoded from the source input.

+**Warning: If you mutate the return value bad things will happen.**

+This returns the internal cached versoin of the block encode.
+It's very fast and useful if you are certain the buffer won't be mutated.

 ### `block.reader()`